Whimsy Soul

 Robin and I have been super giddy for our trip to Vancouver and then to Victoria this December (like, you would think we’re children going to Disneyland for the first time) so we weren’t going to let Vancouver under rain damper any of our plans.

-If you’re visiting Britsih Columbia, you’ll probably run into some rain, it’s just what Vancouver weather does (hey, the PNW is technically a rainforest after all!)
+If you’re visiting British Columbia, you’ll probably run into some rain, it’s just what Vancouver weather does (hey, the PNW is technically a rainforest after all!)
 But don’t fret, in this post, I’m sharing all my favorite things to do in rainy Vancouver.
 Grab your umbrella and let’s go!

-30 Fun Things To Do In Vancouver In The Rain
+What I Love to Do In Vancouver In The Rain

 The good news is, the rain in the Pacific North West isn’t usually crazy.
 I grew up in Wisconsin and until I visited Seattle for the first time, I thought rain could only be hard, windy and cold (with a chance of thunderstorms!)